 Love holds the power of connection and understanding.
 While it is harder to hold loving kindness in some relationships, anchoring interactions in the heart can make a difference.
-Follow these quick and simple steps [...]
+Follow these quick and simple steps to connect [...]

 Home and Family, along with psychological roots and ancestry, are the areas of life represented in the Fourth House.
 Naturally ruled by the sign of Cancer and the Moon, matters of inner security, comfort, nurturing and mother is found here.
 This is a “water house” and so one can naturally assume there is a great deal of emotion reflected with many of the undercurrents present in family, representative of our ancestral roots and flavoring our individual experiences.
 The cusp of the Fourth House is at the base of the chart, where our past and our roots are anchored.
 It is from this location that everything in one’s life tends to flow, or at least begin.